tamaralein/Udacity_Data-Scientist_Project/README.md

 I uploaded one Jupyter Notebook where I analyzed the questions listed above.
 It is structured as follows:

 - Business Understanding
-- Data Understanding (Data from: https://www.kaggle.com/datasets/airbnb/seattle/data) and Taking a First Look
+- Data Understanding (Data from: https://www.kaggle.com/datasets/airbnb/seattle/data)
 - Data preparation
 - Evaluation of results
 - Summary